-• no longer benefiting from specialized placement evidence of ongoing successful integration
+- no longer benefiting from specialized placement - evidence of ongoing successful integration

-- one teacher with special education qualifications (Part I with Part II preferred) - one educational assistant per class - Learning Support Services personnel provide assessment and consultative services to the special education teacher
+- one teacher with special education qualifications (Part I and Part II) - one educational assistant per class - LSS personnel provide assessment and consultative services to the special education teacher

-- The focus of the program is to develop academic and life skills - An IEP containing specific expectations is designed for each student according to the learning needs and abilities.
-This plan, developed collaboratively with parent(s)/caregiver(s), is based on and modified by results of continuous assessment and evaluation - The program allows for integration into regular classrooms and/or school activities - Curriculum is modified to meet the individual needs of students
+- the focus of the program is to develop academic, communication and social/emotional/life skills - an IEP containing specific expectations is designed for each student according to the learning needs and abilities.
+This plan, developed collaboratively with parents/caregivers, is based on and modified by results of continuous assessment and evaluation - the program allows for integration into regular classrooms and/or school activities - curriculum is modified to meet the individual needs of students - it is expected that students will integrate into the mainstream to the greatest degree possible - the progress of a formally identified student is reviewed on an annual basis through the IPRC process

-- Assessment and evaluation are ongoing throughout the year - Student progress is formally reported as per the reporting structure of the OCDSB on report cards and IEP - The progress of a formally identified student is reviewed on an annual basis through the IPRC process - It is expected that students will integrate into the mainstream to the greatest degree possible
+- assessment and evaluation are ongoing throughout the year - student progress is formally reported as per the reporting structure of the OCDSB on report cards and IEP

-The school team will meet with the parent(s)/caregiver(s) to discuss alternative placements if necessary.
+The school team will meet with the parents/caregivers to discuss alternative placements if necessary.
 Placements may include the following:

-- other special education placement options if appropriate - regular classroom with monitoring from the LST/LRT - regular classroom with support from the LST/LRT
+- other special education placement options if appropriate - regular classroom with monitoring from the LST/LRT - regular classroom with support from the LST/LRT students must have supporting documentation which will include: written recommendation of the sending school/program, completed transition skills checklist, and written evaluations regarding previous successful work experience